A Region-based Randers Geodesic Approach for Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we propose a new region-based Randers geodesic model to address the image segmentation problems, which bridges the gap between the region-based active contours and the minimal paths.
-The core contributions of this paper lie at (i) the theoretical convergence analysis of the proposed model, (ii) the construction of Randers geodesic metrics, by which the region-based image appearance term can be transformed to a weighted curve length in terms of a tubular domain, and (iii) a practical heuristic implementation of the introduced Randers geodesic model for interactive image segmentation, in conjunction with a collection of fixed landmark points placed at the target boundary.
-The comparison results against the combination of paths model and the RSF minimal path model illustrate the advantages of taking the region-based homogeneity features for the computation of minimal paths.
+In this paper, we propose a new region-based Randers geodesic model based on the eikonal PDE framework, which is an efficient solution to the active contour problem involving a regional appearance term.
+The core contributions of this paper lie at (i) the theoretical convergence analysis of the proposed geodesic model, (ii) the construction of Randers geodesic metrics, by which the region-based appearance term can be transformed to a weighted curve length in terms of a tubular domain, and (iii) a practical implementation of the introduced Randers geodesic model enhanced by various heuristics for practical interactive image segmentation, in conjunction with a collection of landmark points placed at the target boundary.
+The comparison results against state-of-the-art optimal paths-based segmentation models illustrate the advantages of taking the region-based appearance models for the computation of minimal geodesic paths and for image segmentation.

+Future works will be devoted to (i) extending the proposed region-based Randers geodesic model to 3D volume segmentation in conjunction with the surface reconstruction method~\citep{ardon2006fast}, and (ii) integrating the proposed geodesic model with geometric shape priors for solving various medical image segmentation problems.